- Unlike THC, CBD is non-psychoactive, meaning it does not get you high.

 However, unlike THC, CBD is non-psychoactive, meaning it does not get you high.

-Most CBD products like gummies, serums, oils, and other cosmetic products do not have psychoactive effects, and the THC levels in them are not enough to get you high.
+Most CBD products like gummies, serums, oils, and other cosmetic products do not have psychoactive effects, and their THC levels are not enough to get you high.

 The market has ample amounts of CBD products, and fortunately, because of testing and regulations, these can be safe to consume and use.